Johnie's Broiler

-Johnie's Broiler, originally known as Harvey's Broiler and currently operating as Bob's Big Boy Broiler, is a restaurant located in Downey, California that first opened in 1958.
+Johnie's Broiler, originally known as Harvey's Broiler and currently operating as Bob's Big Boy Broiler, is a restaurant located in Downey, California.
+It first opened in 1958 by Harvey Ortner, a former partner in the Clock Broiler restaurants chain in the Los Angeles area.
+Due to its 1950s Googie style, the restaurant became featured in several films and TV shows.
+The restaurant was then renamed Johnie's Broiler in 1968 before closing in 2001.
 From 2002 to 2006, the building and parking lot housed a used car dealership.
-The building was largely demolished in January 2007.
-However, the restaurant was reconstructed in 2009 and re-opened as part of the Bob's Big Boy chain, while retaining the original building's look and design.
-Due to its 1950s Googie style, the restaurant has been featured in several movies and TV shows.
+The building was largely demolished illegally in January 2007 by its then-lease-holder without obtaining the proper permits.
+The restaurant was reconstructed in 2009 with the help of preservationists and other supporters and re-opened as part of the Bob's Big Boy chain while retaining the original building's look and design.